The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 How Long Does a Composting Toilet Take to Work?

 These toilets use cold composting, which relies on good air circulation rather than heat to break down the manure and kill off pathogens.
 It takes anything between 1 month and 3 months – possibly longer for full composting to be completed.
-It depends on temperature, water content, the fibrous materials added, and the mix of different organisms present and many more factors.
+It depends on temperature, water content, the fibrous materials added, the mix of different organisms present, and many more factors.

 But, no designs require this.
 This question has no bearing on how easy these toilets are to use.
 Composting toilets are emptied as soon as they are filled.